Daytona 500: Television

 The television ratings for the Daytona 500 have surpassed those of the larger Indianapolis 500 (which has much larger physical attendance and international attendance) since 1995, even though the 1995 race was available in far fewer homes than the year before.
 Then-broadcaster CBS had lost well-established VHF (channels 2–13) affiliates in major markets as a result of the Fox affiliate switches of 1994.
 As an example, new affiliates WDJT in Milwaukee and WGNX in Atlanta — both cities that are home to NASCAR races — and WWJ in Detroit, close to Michigan International Speedway, were on the UHF band (channels 14–69), meaning that they had a significantly reduced broadcast area compared to former affiliates WITI, WAGA-TV, and WJBK, respectively.
 WDJT was not available in many Wisconsin markets by the time the Daytona 500 took place.

-Rain delays forced the 2025 Daytona 500 race to go on longer, with television coverage cutting into numerous Fox Animation Domination shows.

 List of Daytona 500 winners

 For NASCAR Grand National winners at Daytona from 1949 to 1958, see Daytona Beach and Road Course.